IMA-WorldHealth/bhima/docs/INSTALL.md

-Bhima Installation Guide
+BHIMA Installation Guide
 ===========================

-*NOTE* This guide is built for bhima version 2.X.
-If you are attempting to build version 1.X, see [this repository](https://github.com/IMA-WorldHealth/bhima-1.X).

-This guide will get you up and running with bhima locally.
-Please note that bhima is under active development and tends to move fast and break things.
+This guide will get you up and running with BHIMA locally.
+Please note that BHIMA is under active development and tends to move fast and break things.
 If you are interested in development progress, shoot us a line at <developers@imaworldhealth.org>.

 ###### Dependencies
-Before you begin the installation process, please make sure you have all the bhima dependencies installed locally.
+Before you begin the installation process, please make sure you have all the BHIMA dependencies installed locally.
 We only test on Linux, so your best bet is to use a Linux flavor you are familiar with.
 Please make sure you have recent version of:
  1. [MySQL](http://dev.mysql.com/downloads/) (5.6 or newer)
  2. [Redis](redis.io)
  3. curl